robert-mcdermott/uve/README.md

 UVE is a lightweight Python virtual environment manager that works with [UV](https://github.com/astral-sh/uv).
 It provides a conda-like experience for managing Python virtual environments from any directory, while leveraging UV's speed and reliability.

+## Why?

+While I appreciate UV for its clean, per-project virtual environments, it's still convenient at times to have long-lived, general-purpose conda style environments that you can activate from anywhere that aren't tied to an organized project, for general purpose hacking.
+Since I’ve completely switched from conda to UV, I created this companion utility to replicate conda-like workflows when needed—giving me the best of both worlds.

 ## Features

 - Central storage of virtual environments (similar to conda)